MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/getting-started/winGettingStarted.md

 #### Apply the configuration to the machine

-> [!NOTE] To allow DSC to run, Windows needs to be configured to receive PowerShell remote commands.
+> [!NOTE] To allow DSC to run, Windows needs to be configured to receive PowerShell remote commands,
-> Even when you're running a `localhost` configuration.
+> even when you're running a `localhost` configuration.
 To easily configure your environment
 > correctly, just run `Set-WsManQuickConfig -Force` in an elevated PowerShell Terminal.

 Configuration documents (MOF files) can be applied to the machineusing the [Start-DscConfiguration](/powershell/module/psdesiredstateconfiguration/start-dscconfiguration)